 This morning we visit historic Waterloo Station which was first settled by Peter McIntyre of the Hunter Valley in 1837.
 The property was subsequently purchased by John Sinclair in 1896 and remained in the family for the next 76 years.
 John’s son, Sir Colin Sinclair, became a State parliamentarian and later the president of the Royal Agricultural Show society.
 The highlight of the property is its magnificent 22-room homestead which was designed by Sydney architect and engineer Herbert Ross (1866–1937) in the Arts and Crafts style for John Sinclair in 1908.
 This grand home which has been lovingly restored by its current owners is surrounded by beautifully manicured gardens and century old English Elm trees.
 The homestead was constructed of local brick on a base of New England granite.
 It is surrounded by extensive verandahs and has a central court.
 The interior has tallowwood timber flooring, rendered internal walls and pressed metal ceilings.
 It includes a large formal domed vestibule, drawing and dining rooms, library, large master bedroom with an ensuite bathroom, a further eight bedrooms and two bathrooms.

-Glen Innes is also well known for its beautiful private gardens, two of which we visit this afternoon.
-The first of these is ‘Lilburn’, a country property owned by Sue Molesworth and Tim Hughes.
+Glen Innes is also well known for its beautiful private gardens and historic homes.
+We first visit ‘Lilburn’, a country property owned by Sue Molesworth and Tim Hughes.
 Tim’s family have lived here for several generations and his great-grandparents knew Tom Roberts well.
-We shall learn about Tom Roberts’ travels to New England and enjoy a tour of the property’s fine gardens.
+We shall learn about Tom Roberts’ travels to New England and enjoy a delicious homemade lunch.

 We finish the day with a visit to the beautiful garden of ‘Brandon’ on the outskirts of town.
 The garden surrounding the 1870s homestead has the feel of an ‘English manor’, with clipped hedges create walkways, passages, garden rooms and amphitheatres.
 The garden also has a magnificent wisteria walk.
 Tonight we dine tonight at the lodge’s Highlands Restaurant.
 (Overnight Glen Innes) BLD